maddenp-noaa/wxvx/README.md

   - `leadtime`: The name of the variable or attribute providing the forecast leadtime.
 Exactly one of `leadtime` and `validtime` must be specified.
   - `validtime`: The name of the variable or attribute providing the forecast validtime.
 Exactly one of `validtime` and `leadtime` must be specified.

-If a `forecast.coords.time` specifies the name of a coordinate dimension variable, that variable will be used.
+If a variable specified under `forecast.coords.time` names a coordinate dimension variable, that variable will be used.
 If no such variable exists, `wxvx` will look for a dataset attribute with the given name and try to use it, coercing it to the expected type (e.g. `datetime` or `timedelta`) as needed.
+For example, it will parse an ISO8601-formatted string to a Python `datetime` object.

 ### forecast.mask